stresser-211/cevil/README.md

 ﻿# --- FUCK THIS.
 I'M GOING TO BRAZIL. ---
-This monstrosity of a code is presumably some sort of a TBS game being made from scratch.\
+This monstrosity of a code is presumably going to be some sort of a TBS game, being made from scratch for some enigmatic reason.\
 Status: *not compiled*
 ___
 ## Contributors: